PeppeL-G/course-material/src/courses/web-development-advanced-concepts/laboratory-work.md

 * `anHTMLElement.appendChild(aChildElement)` to add `aChildElement` to `anHTMLElement`.

 ## Lab 2: A calculator
-The file [lab-02-calculator.html](static-files/lab-02-calculator.html) contains a form through which users should be able to enter two operands and one operation.
+The file <a href="static-files/lab-02-calculator.html" target="_blank">lab-02-calculator.html</a> contains a form through which users should be able to enter two operands and one operation.
 Your task is to write JavaScript code that displays the result of the selected operation applied on the two entered operands.

 Some DOM functionalities you might find helpful: